rnett/krosstalk/snapshot/README.md

   (`urlSerialization`) and a prefix to use in method endpoint urls (`prefix`, `"krosstalk"` by default).  **Note that the value of `prefix` and the serialization formats must match on `actual` client and server Krosstalks.**
   It is not yet possible to declare these directly in the `expect` object, so take care.
 You can add a abstract class between your Krosstalk object and `Krosstalk` to define these.
+You can get serialization handlers from serialization plugins.
 * Client Krosstalks are those that implement `KrosstalkClient` in addition to `Krosstalk`.
 They can be declared as standalone objects, or as the `actual` object of a common Krosstalk.
 They specify a client handler via the `client` property and a server url via the `serverUrl` property.
 The server url is read each request, so it can be `var`, but using [server url parameters](https://rnett.github.io/krosstalk/release/core/krosstalk/-krosstalk/com.rnett.krosstalk.annotations/-server-u-r-l/index.html) is recommended instead.
+You get handlers from client plugins.
 * Server Krosstalks are those that implement `KrosstalkServer` in addition to `Krosstalk`.
 Like clients, than can be standalone or `actual`.
 They define a server handler via `server`.
 This handler is usually just an object, since server entrypoints and structure can vary, but should define methods to add your Krosstalk's methods to its server implementation (i.e. `defineKtor`).
+You get handlers from server plugins.

 The `KrosstalkClient` and `KrosstalkServer` interfaces also require you to provide the scope class of your client or server plugin, respectively.
 Plugins usually define their own interface or typealias that does this, i.e.